frite/ansible-role-recon-user/README.md

       roles:
          - { role: frite.recon-user }

-Installation is as easy as `ansible-galaxy install frite.recon-user`
+Installation is as easy as `ansible-galaxy install frite.recon_user`

 Contribution guidelines
 ----------------------

 Issues are welcome and so are code contributions.
 Reg. code contributions, your code needs to pass all tests, i.e. `molecule test` must succeed.

 License